Safe Planning in Interactive Environments via Iterative Policy Updates and Adversarially Robust Conformal Prediction: An Iterative Planning Framework for Interactive Environments

-where $\kappa := \beta_T L_U$ is a closed-loop gain that will help us analyze properties of our iterative planner.
-Instead of the implicit inequality \eqref{eq:implicit_problem}, we can use this upper bound to get the sufficient inequality:
+\subeqend where $\kappa := \beta_T L_U$ is a closed-loop gain that will help us analyze properties of our iterative planner.
+Instead of the implicit inequality \eqref{eq:implicit_problem}, we can use this upper bound to get the sufficient inequality: \subeqtighton

-The inequality \eqref{eq:r_update} is a simple scalar inequality for $r_{j+1}$.
-As we will show in Section \ref{sec:analysis}, this inequality has a unique, minimal (least conservative) solution, which is given by a closed-form expression.
-This is the algorithm we use in our analysis in the next section.
-It is computationally efficient (one-shot calculation) and is guaranteed to be safe (though it may be more conservative).
+\subeqend The inequality \eqref{eq:r_update} is a simple scalar inequality for $r_{j+1}$.
+As we will show in Section~\ref{sec:analysis}, this inequality has a unique, minimal (least conservative) solution, which is given by a closed-form expression.
+This is the algorithm we use in our analysis in the next section. \articleonly{It is computationally efficient (one-shot calculation) and is guaranteed to be safe (though it may be more conservative).} Lastly, we remark that we can estimate $L_U$ similarly to $\beta_T$ (recall Appendix~\ref{app:practical_instantiations}). \begin{fullblock}